Recently we bought two leather couches.

 Plus wrestling with heavy black plastic when you are ready for some shuteye is no fun at all and just adds to overall crankiness.

-Finally, after searching online and not knowing exactly what I was looking for I found some semi fitted covers, made from a velour type fabric that were pretty much the same color as the couches and could hip, hip hooray, stay on the couches.
+Finally, after searching online and not knowing exactly what I was looking for I found some semi fitted fabric covers which were a similar color to the couches and could hip, hip hooray, stay on the couches.

 I still took them off when guests were expected but everyone else just got used to the covers and in fact I often forgot all about them being there at all.